Dixie Chicks comments on George W. Bush

-In March 2003, the American country band the Chicks, then known as the Dixie Chicks, publicly criticized President George W. Bush, triggering a backlash.
+In March 2003, the American country band the Chicks, then known as the Dixie Chicks, publicly criticized the American president, George W. Bush, triggering a backlash.
 At a concert in London during their Top of the World Tour, the lead singer, Natalie Maines, said the Dixie Chicks were ashamed that Bush was from their home state of Texas and that they did not support the imminent invasion of Iraq.

 The Dixie Chicks were one of the most popular American country acts at the time.
 After the statement was reported by the British newspaper The Guardian, it triggered a backlash from American country listeners, who were mostly right-wing and supported the war.
 The Dixie Chicks were blacklisted by many country radio stations, received death threats and were criticized by other country musicians.
 Sales of their music and concert tickets declined and they lost corporate sponsorship.

 A few days later, Maines issued an apology, saying her remark had been disrespectful.
 She rescinded the apology in 2006, saying she felt Bush deserved no respect.
+In 2006, the Dixie Chicks released the single "Not Ready to Make Nice", which addressed the criticism.

 Entertainment Weekly likened the incident to the backlash after John Lennon quipped in 1966 that the Beatles were more popular than Jesus.
 The controversy was covered in the 2006 documentary Dixie Chicks: Shut Up and Sing.
-In 2006, the Dixie Chicks released the single "Not Ready to Make Nice", which addressed the criticism.
 The Dixie Chicks and their position on Bush was cited as an influence by later country artists including Taylor Swift, Miranda Lambert and Kacey Musgraves.